Schuler Sanctuary

 Yes

-We're located 4 miles from I-69, 7 miles from I-94, and 9 miles from Port Huron on a rural 13 acre setting.
+We're located 4 miles from I-69, 7 miles from I-94, and 9 miles from Port Huron in a rural 13 acre setting.
 Our gravel site is appx.
-600' off the road in a very peaceful, quiet and secluded setting where we offer water and 30amp electric.
-The site is adjacent to the woods with a large lawn and pathway through our pollinator field.
+600' off the road and 200' from our house in a very peaceful, quiet, and secluded area where we offer water and 30amp electric.
+Our site is adjacent to the woods with a large lawn and pathway through our pollinator field.
 Pine River nature center and the Wadhams Avoca trail are both within a 10 minute drive and offer miles of hiking and biking.
 We are also 15 minutes away from the beaches of Port Huron and Marysville, and appx. one hour from Detroit.
-Please be aware we are beekeepers and although our small apiary is a safe distance from the site, honey bee stings, although rare, can occur.
+Please be aware we are beekeepers and although our apiaries are a safe distance from the site, honey bee stings, although rare, can occur.
 If you have an allergy to bee stings, please make sure to have your Epi-pen with you.
 Suggested Local Attractions: Lake Huron and St. Clair River beaches are 15-20 minutes away as well as the Blue Water Bridge to Canada where you can view the Great Lakes freighters.
 Grocery stores and restaurants are also 15 minutes away as well as a full service camping store and truck wash.
 There is an in season RV dump station 4 miles away and a year round dump station 10 miles away.

 Vehicle Suitability Information